World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 LAKE MURRA

-What all this means is, Murra's west shore is unfarmable; only fishers, herders and hunter-gatherers can make a living here.
+The result of this is that Murra's streamless west coast is nearly all unfarmable; only fishers, herders and hunter-gatherers can make a living here.
 Lebbirds are as rare as trees.
-Some thotters do fish the lake (they don't really need creek water, especially in the north where the lake's fresher).
+Some thotters do fish the western shore (they don't really need creek water, especially in the north where the lake's fresher).
 Small lobbra herds roam--elsewhere they farm, but here they're mostly reduced to gathering and grazing.
-Centah bands herd losha (flightless, egg-laying ostrich-like mammals) for milk, eggs and meat.
+Centah bands herd losha (flightless, egg-laying ostrich-like mammals; sketch to right) for milk, eggs and meat.

 Murra's east shore is a series of lebbird villages in irrigated groves where creeks descend from the P'tarth Range.
 Thotters live along the shore and on islands.
 Since the northern lake's brackish but drinkable, they're not restricted to creek-mouths, as on saltier Lake Hoom, so the association between the two species is less intimate than in Hoom; the ground-level species the lebbirds are closest to are the strange-looking lobbras, who are natural gardeners--with their mothlike antennae, they can smell plant variations and illnesses long before they're visible to lebbirds (or anyone else).
 There's a good reason many of Tharn's crop species are Lobbran.